 1984 - Burgi Review

-yet another attempt to whitewash the ever-increasing body of research documenting the adverse effects of fluoride on thyroid hormone metabolism, Burgi - as did his colleague Demole in 1970 - uses only select
+described as yet another attempt to whitewash the ever-increasing body of research documenting the adverse effects of fluoride on thyroid hormone metabolism, Burgi - as did his colleague Demole in 1970 - uses

 (A detailed analysis of this "review" is on the Truth Decay website.)